Are you depressed but don’t really understand why?

 In our phone consultation, I'll ask you how long you think you've been having symptoms, if you've ever received a mental health diagnosis perhaps from a doctor, psychiatrist or psychologist and whether you're on any medication.
 I'll also ask if you self harm or have suicidal thoughts and if you've been hospitalised for either of these.
 Having suicidal thoughts or self harming doesn't mean we can't work together.
 I just need to gather information to check that we're a good fit.
 We might need to involve your doctor, psychiatrist or other mental health professional depending on the kind of support you require and I'm happy to liaise with them if you give me permission to do so.

-If I can help you, I'll invite you to a face to face session at my office in Manchester City Centre or on Skype if you can't come to my Manchester office.
+If I can help you, I'll invite you to a face to face session at my office in Manchester City Centre.
 Our first session will be an opportunity for you to see how psychotherapy works and how you feel about working with me.
 If you don't feel like we're the right fit after our first session, that's absolutely fine.
 I'll be happy to help you find someone who would be a better fit if you'd like me to.

 If I don't think I'm the right therapist for you, I'll try and provide you with an alternative option.
 This may be someone with a different skill set or who better fits your requirements.